lilygoose89/eco-trails/_tours/ethnic-hilltribe-eco-trails-doi-inthanon-hilltribe-trail-1-day.md

       Drive 2 hours to Doi Inthanon National Park, stopping at a market along the way.
   - item: >-
-      Arrive at Khunpoy Karen Village, here we will begin our hiking walking through this old village that still build their house on stilts, on the side of the mountain over looking rice fields
+      Begin our hiking walking through this near a school and old village, on the side of the mountain over looking rice fields
   - item: >-
       The first part of our hike will take 2 to 2.5 hours through the rainforest stopping at a hidden waterfall for lunch.